PranathiPamarti/virtual-ta-project/README.md

 ---
 # 🤖 Virtual TA — Teaching Assistant Automation with FastAPI + Promptfoo

 A lightweight, AI-powered **Virtual Teaching Assistant** built using **FastAPI**, designed to answer questions from a course discussion forum and lecture content.
-This tool supports semantic search, vector-based embeddings, and intelligent responses — perfect for automating TA tasks for university-level courses like TDS (Technology and Data Science).
+This tool supports semantic search, vector-based embeddings, and intelligent responses — perfect for automating TA tasks for university-level courses.

 ---